Statistical properties of stochastic 2D Navier-Stokes equations from linear models

-The continuous dependence of the solutions to system \eqref{Joint_lambda} as $\lambda \to 0$ has been investigated rigorously in the context of certain nonlinear phenomenological shell model (see \cite{BLPTiti} for the deterministic case and \cite{BFT} for the stochastic case).
-Moreover, \cite{BFT} consider the asymptotic dynamics (for large time) on the attractor, proving the continuous dependence on $\lambda$ of the attractor.
-Here we address the problem for the stochastic 2D Navier-Stokes equation.
-We consider the stationary statistical regime described by an invariant measure.
-The main result of our paper is that the unique invariant measure $\mu^\lambda$ for system \eqref{Joint_lambda} converges to the unique invariant measure $\mu$ for system \eqref{Joint}, as $\lambda \to 0$.
-Bearing in mind the expression \eqref{S-con-m}, this implies that \underline{if} the structure functions of $u^\lambda$ and $w^\lambda$ have the same scaling exponents for any $\lambda \neq 0$, this is true also for $\lambda=0$, i.e. the Navier-Stokes equation \eqref{NSE} and the linear advection equation \eqref{Passive} have the same scaling exponents of the structure functions.
+To this end, we shall investigate when there exists a unique invariant measure $\mu^\lambda$ for \eqref{Joint_lambda} (for any $\lambda\in \mathbb R$) and we shall prove that there exists a subsequence $\mu^{\lambda_n}$ which converges to the unique invariant measure $\mu$ for system \eqref{Joint}, as $\lambda_n \to 0$.
+We recall that the continuous dependence of the solutions to system \eqref{Joint_lambda} as $\lambda \to 0$ has been investigated rigorously in the context of certain nonlinear phenomenological shell model (see \cite{BLPTiti} for the deterministic case and \cite{BFT} for the stochastic case).
+Moreover, \cite{BFT} considers the asymptotic dynamics (for large time) on the attractor, proving the continuous dependence on $\lambda$ of the attractor.
+Here we address the continuous dependence of the invariant measure with respect to the parameter $\lambda$ for the stochastic 2D Navier-Stokes equations.
+We shall exploit the fact that system \eqref{Joint_lambda} enjoys the same properties as the stochastic 2D Navier-Stokes equations, in order to prove existence and uniqueness of an invariant measure $\mu^\lambda$.

-Finally, we point out that we present our results for the 2D Navier--Stokes equation, because of the lack of well-posedness in the 3D setting.
-But we do not use any peculiarity of the 2D case (except for the regularity results in the Appendix).